haidar180202/fullstack-coding-test/backend-users/README.md

 # Laravel API for Users and Posts

-This project is the solution for **Question 4 — Laravel API** of the Full Stack Developer Coding Test.
+This project is the solution for the **Optional Question 4 — Laravel API** of the Full Stack Developer Coding Test.
+It provides a simple, paginated REST API to serve user data.

+While the original task was to simply provide a paginated list of users with their posts, this API was integrated into the main `frontend` application to power a dynamic user discovery feature.

-## Task Requirements
+## Core Features

-The main goal of this task is to create a simple API using Laravel with the following specifications:

--   **Endpoint:** Create a `GET /api/users` endpoint.
--   **Response:** The endpoint must return a paginated JSON response containing a list of users.
+-   **Endpoint:** A `GET /api/users` endpoint that returns a paginated JSON list of users.
--   **Data Relationship:** Each user object in the response must include their associated posts.
+-   **Data Relationship:** Each user object includes their associated posts, demonstrating a one-to-many relationship.
 -   **Database:**
-    -   Create `User` and `Post` models.
+    -   `User` and `Post` models with corresponding migrations.
-    -   Set up migrations for the `users` and `posts` tables.
-    -   Define a one-to-many relationship where a `User` can have many `Posts`.
-    -   Use database seeding to populate the tables with sample data.
+    -   Database seeding for sample data.

----

-## Features

--   Provides a paginated list of users.
--   Includes each user's posts within the user object.
--   Offers API documentation through Swagger (L5 Swagger).
+## Feature Integration: Random Profile Discovery

+This API serves as the data source for the **Random Profile** feature in the Vue.js frontend.
+Key aspects of this integration include:

+-   **Dynamic Data Fetching**: The frontend dynamically fetches batches of users from the `/api/users` endpoint.
+-   **Engaging UI**: The user data is displayed in an interactive, Tinder-like card stack animation, allowing users to swipe through profiles.
+-   **Seamless Pagination**: The frontend automatically requests the next page of users when the current batch is exhausted, creating an infinite-scrolling experience.

+This integration showcases how a simple backend API can power a rich and interactive frontend user experience.

 ## Getting Started